Topics:

 Back to top

-Thorough Review Steps Before Releasing Your Survey
+Thoroughly Review Steps Before Releasing Your Survey

 To reduce the risks associated with editing a survey after it’s published and data collection has begun, it’s important to conduct a thorough review beforehand.
 Below are several strong suggestions and key considerations to help ensure your survey is ready before it goes live.